tafaltens/public_test/README.md

 This is a repository template for creating a nanoHUB Jupyter Notebook app.
 The basic steps in the process are listed below.

 * Wherever you see `yourgithubaccount`, substitute the name of your GitHub account.
-* Wherever you see `yourgithubrepo`, substitute the name of your app's GitHub repo.
+* Wherever you see `yourgithubrepo`, substitute the name of your tool's GitHub repo.

 These instructions assume that you already have a [nanoHUB account](https://nanohub.org/) and a [GitHub account](https://github.com/).